devAlice

 Prefer op inject (clearer): op inject -i .env.tmpl -o .env.runtime && source .env.runtime.
 A plaintext file is created temporarily — delete after.

 1Password Business → per-vault permissions.
-The CLI's reachable vaults: op vault list.
-Commands fail without permission.
+Check which vaults the CLI can reach with op vault list.
+Commands fail if you lack permission.

 References